 Canopy has community features, like the ability to follow other Canopy users.
 So if your friends join Canopy as well, then the experience can become social.

-How to Build a Business Like Canopy: Marketing
+How to Build an Affiliate Store Like Canopy: Marketing

 One of the biggest challenges with marketing is figuring out what tactics to focus on.
 As technology continues to grow, people have more and more options for marketing their business.